clementguillot/nx-cloud-ce/apps/helm-chart/README.md

 # apps/helm-chart

-This directory contains the [Helm](https://helm.sh/) chart for deploying Nx Cloud CE on a [Kubernetes](https://kubernetes.io/) cluster.
+This directory contains the [Helm](https://helm.sh/) chart for deploying Graphoenix on a [Kubernetes](https://kubernetes.io/) cluster.

 As an all-in-one package, this chart includes Bitnami's Helm Charts for MongoDB (DB) and NGINX (Reverse Proxy).